 Those who have not yet fully embraced the new digital age that has swept the world by storm often still try to hang onto traditional marketing tactics and keep the search engines happy at the same time.
 In today’s world, this simply doesn’t work well.
 Content marketing can kill two birds with one stone – make your users happy and keep the search engines working for you.

-Content (good content, at any rate) will naturally have a high keyword density, which search engines pay attention to.
+Content (good content, at any rate) will naturally have a high keyword density that search engines will notice.

-In addition, well-written and well-targeted content attracts the right users to your site—search engines also pay attention to this.
+In addition, well-written and well-targeted content attracts the right users to your site – and search engines also pay attention to these traffic metrics.

 Not only are your users going to be happy, but search engines are going to be thrilled with your site and consistently rank you higher and higher—and you’ll be thrilled to see your website rankings steadily climbing up the search pages.